Single View Refractive Index Tomography with Neural Fields: Inverse: Estimating a Refractive Field

 \subsection{Implementation Details}

-In our experiments, we use an MLP with 4 layers, where each layer is 256 units wide with the eLU activation function.
-The neural network is implemented in JAX \cite{jax2018github} and trained with the ADAM optimizer \cite{kingma2014adam} with exponential learning rate decay from $10^{-4}$ to $5\times 10^{-6}$ over 10K iterations.
-The weights of the neural network were randomly initialized with the He uniform variance scaling initializer.
-Code implementation will be publicly available on the project page.
+In our experiments, we use an MLP with 4 layers, where each layer is 256 units wide.
+The neural network is implemented in JAX \cite{jax2018github} and trained with the Adam optimizer \cite{kingma2014adam} with exponential learning rate decay from $10^{-4}$ to $5\times 10^{-6}$ over 10K iterations.
+The weights of the neural network were randomly initialized with the He uniform variance scaling initializer \cite{he2015delving}.
+Code implementation will be publicly available on the project page. \paragraph{Unmodeled Sources of Noise} Because our method leverages information about the location and shape of light sources to enable reconstruction from a single viewpoint, it is sensitive to noise in both our knowledge of light source locations and in image measurements.
+An analysis of our method's sensitivity to these noise sources can be found in the supplement.
+We plan to investigate ways to overcome this sensitivity in future work.